-Customer's Guide to Firmness
+Customer’s Guide to Mattress Firmness

 People often ask us how to choose the best firmness for their natural latex mattress.
 There are a lot of variables involved in firmness, and they all interact in different ways with different bodies.
 That’s why it helps to have a savvy guide.

 Most materials used in the mattress industry are measured in density, ILD (for Indentation Load Deflection), and recovery time.
-For a full explanation of these terms, please visit our Glossary.

 Density is a measurement of the mass per unit volume expressed as kilograms/m3 (cubic meters).
-Density is the normal unit of measurement for Dunlop latex, and it can vary from around 60 kg/m3 to about 95 kg/m3.
+Density is the normal unit of measurement for latex, and it can vary from around 60 kg/m3 to about 95 kg/m3.

 Very soft latex density is 60 kg/m3.
 When latex is 95 kg/m3, it will be very firm.
 And there is everything in between.
 Density is a verifiable, scientific measurement.